-In addition to the risks and discomforts listed above, if you are treated with a repellent there may be some unknown or infrequent and unforeseeable risks associated with the use of this product, including allergic reaction or interaction with a medication.
+In addition to the risks and discomforts listed above, there may be some unknown or infrequent and unforeseeable risks associated with using this product, including allergic reaction or interaction with a medication.
 You will be informed in a timely manner both verbally and in writing of any new information, findings or changes to the way the research will be performed that might influence your willingness to continue participation in this study.

-RESEARCH RELATED INJURIES
+RESEARCH-RELATED INJURIES

 If you are injured as a result of being in this study, a consulting physician who is aware of the study will be contacted immediately by telephone.
-Medical treatment will be available from a health care facility.
+Medical treatment will be available from a healthcare facility.
 Carroll-Loye Biological Research will cover the costs of such medical treatment that are not covered by your own insurance or by a third party.
 If necessary, Carroll-Loye Biological Research will transport you to receive medical attention and pay costs associated with the reasonable and appropriate treatment for any injuries incurred as a result of participation in the study.
-For further information about this, the research test subject should call the office of Carroll-Loye Biological Research (530) 297-6080.
+For further information about this, volunteers should call the Carroll-Loye Biological Research office at (530) 297-6080.

 You DO NOT waive your legal rights by signing this form.

 TREATMENT ALTERNATIVE